wkye/personal-website/content/blog/2022-10-05-Make Your Own Website Using Hugo and Netlify/index.md

         <a href="{{ .Site.Params.avatarLink }}">
           <img class="avatar" alt="avatar" src="{{ "/images/avatar.png" | relURL }}" />
 ```
 The static directory is where you store the images you want to you.
 This particular code is looking for a file name `avatar.png` within the directory `static/images/`.
-So lets initialize this folder structure then download this [sample image from my github](https://raw.githubusercontent.com/wkye/personal-website/main/static/images/personal-website/sample_avatar.png) and copy it to your new `/static/images/` directory.
+So let's initialize this folder structure then download this [sample image from my github](https://raw.githubusercontent.com/wkye/personal-website/main/static/images/personal-website/sample_avatar.png) and copy it to your new `/static/images/` directory.
 ```
 # make a new images directory under static
 mkdir static/images/